Implement bias and dark frame subtraction

-#3 Updated by Ed Halley over 1 year ago
+#3 Updated by Ed Halley almost 2 years ago

 Would love to see traction on this -- the DNG files that come out of a recent popular drone, DJI Mavic Pro, have a very strong and consistent red bias in the center 30% of the frame.
 If the user could take samples in a controlled lighting situation (a flat field image), then subtract the bias from all compatible frames (dimensions, camera identifier, etc.), it would save a ton of time.

 (Updated: the new DJI Mavic Pro camera has camera model "FC220" maker "DJI" in it.
 I don't have any physical color targets like Gretag or it8 to help with the new camera support.)

 #4 Updated by Albert Jasinski 10 months ago

 This feature is essential for astro photographers and another people using long exposures.

 Subtracting dark frame from image gives really good results.

 Of course most of cameras have this feature built in.
 But using this option in cameras double exposure time - that is really bad, specially when you doing a time lapse.